hhu-rapp/rapp-webapp/README.md

     pip install -r requirements.txt
     ```
 5. Create .flaskenv file

-    ```
+    For the following commands to work (and easier development) the use of an environment file is neccessary.

+    Create a file named ".flaskenv" within the root folder of this project:
+    ```bash
     touch .flaskenv
     ```
-    For the following commands to work (and easier development) the use of an environment file is neccessary.

-    Create a file named ".flaskenv" within the root folder of this project with the following content:
+    with the following content:
     ```
     # .flaskenv
     FLASK_APP=rapp.py